 Alternatively, check here for pocket wifi options, hotel delivery options, and outside city airports Klook can deliver to.

-Any tips you have for visiting Vietnam?
+Any tips you have on how to plan a trip to Vietnam?